 Hundreds of people in Spain every month, and tens of thousands world-wide, have belongings and money stolen by this popular scam.

 It is not usually a dangerous scam, in that you are not likely to be knifed or hurt in any way.
-But it would be annoying if you lost money, belongings or a passport while on holiday.
+But it would be annoying and inconvenient if you lost money, belongings or a passport while on holiday.

 Especially the latter, as you would find it difficult to leave the country without it.